 - Get a Good Night’s Sleep — We probably don’t have to tell you why sleep is literally vital to good health, but you might not know how especially clutch it is for maximizing your exercise efforts.
 Getting enough high-quality snooze time in helps the body replenish its energy reserves so you wake up refreshed and want to get back to your routine right away.
 Sleep time is also the time when your body releases growth hormones, which means it’s crucial to helping your muscles bulk up and to keeping your athletic performance at its peak the next day.

-- Massage Away the Tension in Your Muscles — What better way to soak up all that sweet, sweet rest time than with a therapeutic massage?
+- Massage Away the Tension in Your Muscles —What better way to soak up all that sweet, sweet rest time than with a therapeutic massage?
 When your muscles are sore and your body aches, a massage can help by releasing tightness of the muscles and improving blood flow.
-The great thing is, you can enjoy the benefits of a good rub-down at home or at the spa.
-Try using a foam roller at home if you can’t make an appointment with a professional masseuse.
-A massage will also help you wind down and get a good night’s rest before you get back to it.
+The great thing is, you can enjoy the benefits of a good rub-down at home or the spa.
+Try using a deep muscle massager at home.
+A massage with a massager will also help you wind down and get a good night’s rest before you get back to it.